 6 pm | Cocktails and hors d’oeuvres

 7 pm | Dinner and live auction

-Karen Finneyfrock is a poet and novelist in Seattle.
-She is the author of two young adult novels: The Sweet Revenge of Celia Door and Starbird Murphy and the World Outside, both published by Viking Children’s Books.
-She is one of the editors of the anthology Courage: Daring Poems for Gutsy Girls and the author of Ceremony for the Choking Ghost, both released on Write Bloody press.
-She is a former writer-in-residence at Hugo House and teaches for Seattle Arts & Lectures’ Writers-in-the-Schools program.
-In 2010, Finneyfrock traveled to Nepal as a Cultural Envoy through the U.S. Department of State to perform and teach poetry and in 2011, she did a reading tour in Germany sponsored by the U.S. Embassy.
+Karen Finneyfrock is the author of the young adult novel The Sweet Revenge of Celia Door (Viking Children’s Books, 2013) and a book of poems, Ceremony for the Choking Ghost (Write Bloody, 2010).
+She is a former writer-in-residence at Hugo House and teaches for Seattle Arts and Lectures’ Writers-in-the-Schools program.
+A member of four National Poetry Slam Teams, Finneyfrock traveled to Nepal as a Cultural Envoy through the US Department of State to perform and teach poetry and in 2011, she did a reading tour in Germany sponsored by the US Embassy.

 Fred Northup, Jr. is one of the Pacific Northwest’s busiest entertainers: as a fundraising auctioneer, host and emcee, author, and comedy improviser.
 For 10 years, Fred was a company member of Seattle’s famed “TheatreSports” comedy improv group, and he travels the country emceeing and designing entertainment for major corporate events.
 In addition to his work on stage and on camera, Fred Northup runs a video and event production company, Southdown Creative.
 He’s also the co-founder of RainGlobes, the globe that rains!
 When not entertaining the masses, Fred can be found in Seattle entertaining his wife, Ashley, and their two children.